Chung So-sung: Writing

 His novel Du anae (두 아내 Two Wives, 2 Volumes), which handles the theme of the tragedy of a divided country.
 It depicts the scars of division through a family history.
 Han Cheol-wu, is a character in the book who had married in North Korea, but experienced the trauma of separation through the Korean War, and marries again in South Korea.
 Through this character, a somewhat familiar figure in Korean history, the author portrays a person who faces ideology.
 The novel is very lyrical, despite the setting of war, and it brings war into literature through its search for meaning in love and life, as well as its beautiful and unique style.
 Another important aspect that adds to the value of the work is that it has a fluent command of the dialects of Hamgyong-do, Pyongan-do, and Gyeongsang-do.

 Particularly, this work was selected by the Literature Translation Institute of Korea, a government funded organization, as the only work to be translated into French in 1999.
 It was translated by Jean-Paul Desgoutte from Paris 8 University and his wife, both academics.
 This has led to the recognition of the work's quality.

 As shown above, Chung's works show the scars of division, and the pain of separation, through love and life.
 However, his writing does not only concern itself with ideological matters.
 He has great interest in Korean history.
-He has published works that are inspired by Korean history, such as Daedongyeojido (대동여지도 Daedongyeojido, 5 Volumes), which depicts the story of Kim Jeong-ho, a Silhak scholar of the Joseon Dynasty, as well as Taeyangin (태양인 The Sun People, 2 Volumes), which was tells the story of Lee Jema, a scholar, a military officer, and a doctor of the late Joseon Dynasty, and the origin of Sasang typology.
+He has published works that are inspired by Korean history, such as Daedongyeojido (대동여지도 Daedongyeojido, 5 Volumes), which depicts the story of Kim Jeong-ho, a Silhak scholar of the Joseon dynasty, as well as Taeyangin (태양인 The Sun People, 2 Volumes), which was tells the story of Lee Jema, a scholar, a military officer, and a doctor of the late Joseon period, and the origin of Sasang typology.
 In fact, Taeyangin (태양인 The Sun People, 2 Volumes), a historical novel about medicine, was once officially optioned by MBC for a TV series.